 Ingredient Notes

-- Ripe Avocados – Too ripe and you’ll have mushy guac that will go brown quickly, not ripe enough and it will be hard to mash and the flavor will be off.
+• Ripe Avocados – Too ripe and you’ll have mushy guac that will go brown quickly, not ripe enough and it will be hard to mash and the flavor will be off.
 You want slightly firm, yet ripe fruits.
-Here are some tips on picking good ones.
+When you gently press on the outside skin, it should indent with some light pressure.

-- Fresh Garlic and Lime – No garlic powder, or even bottled minced garlic.
-For best flavor in guacamole, use the real deal.
-(Need help peeling it?)
+• Fresh Garlic and Lime – For best flavor in guacamole, use the real deal.
 Also use a garlic press for best results.
 If you don’t have one, make sure to mince it very well so you don’t have huge chunks of garlic to bite into.
-(Then go buy a garlic press.)
 You can also grate it with a fine-holed cheese grater or microplane.
 This “fresh” rule goes for the lime juice too.
-None of that bottled stuff.
-Seriously.

-- Add Sour Cream – Most people know that the citric acid in lime juice helps avocados to keep their color, but even better, much better, is the enzyme found in sour cream.
+• Sour Cream – This is not traditional in guacamole, and it’s optional- but it will help your guac from turning brown so quick.
+Most people know that the citric acid in lime juice helps avocados to keep their color, but even better is the enzyme found in sour cream.
 It not only adds a nice creamy texture and flavor, but it will keep the guac looking fresh and green for several days.
-Yes, that’s right, I said days.
-I’ve had some in my fridge that’s on day 3 now and it looks just as green as the first day I made it.
+If I know we’re going to eat our guacamole immediately, I skip this step, but if I anticipate leftovers, I’ll often add a little sour cream.

-- Then you’ll add everything else you need right in there at once: a good squeeze of lime juice, a bit of freshly pressed garlic, some finely minced onion, a scoop of sour cream, salt, and finely diced tomatoes, if desired.
+2. Then you’ll add everything else you need right in there at once: a good squeeze of lime juice, a bit of freshly pressed garlic, some finely minced onion, tomatoes, and jalapeño (and sour cream) if desired.

 Serving Suggestions